-Registered Electors can choose to vote at any election (Local or Parliamentary) by post.
-You can request a postal vote for a specific election, for a set time period, or to run indefinitely.
+Registered Electors can choose to vote at any election by post.
+You can request a postal vote for a specific election, for a set time period, or a maximum period of up to three years.

 Anyone who is on the published Register of Electors or who has applied to be added as part of the monthly update process can apply for a postal vote.